vduce/randa-kassis-website/public/exhibitions/em1.md

 </div>
 <br />

-I was incredibly active at the time, as if driven by an instinctive feeling that I would soon be distanced from my paintings and artistic lifestyle.”
+I was incredibly active at the time, as if driven by an instinctive feeling that I would soon be distanced from my paintings and artistic 'lifestyle'.
 I organised another exhibition in
 Damascus from 3 to 13 October, under the patronage of the Syrian Minister of Information, Mohamad Salman.

 ![](33.jpg)